neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 print(ds)
 ```
 If you are working in a Jupyter notebook, you can also view an interactive
-representation of the dataset by simply typing its name - e.g. `ds` - in a cell.
+representation of the dataset by typing its name - e.g. `ds` - in a cell.

 ### Dimensions and coordinates
 In `xarray` [terminology](xarray:user-guide/plotting.html),